 Tip: In Nikko I stayed at Nikko Guesthouse Sumica.
 This hostel is located near the two train stations.
 The owners are very nice and for a bunkbed I paid around €17 euros.
 The only disadvantage is that it is a 30 minute walk to the temple area and the Kanmangafuchi Abyss.
 But fortunately there is also something they call a bus.

-Planning a visit to the Kanmangafuchi Abyss in Nikko National Park?
+Practical Information about the Kanmangafuchi Abyss in Nikko National Park?

 Whether they actually disappear is up to you.
 But the legend of this gorge and what those red statues, which you will see more often throughout Japan, is now clear.

-How to get there?
 According to tradition, the Shinkyo Bridge is the gateway to the various sacred temples in Nikko National Park.
 From JR or Tobu Nikko Station it is a 10-minute bus ride, getting off at Tamozawa bus stop.
 Walking from the station is about 30 minutes.
 The entrance fee to walk across the bridge is around 500 yen.
 To get to the Kanmangafuchi Abyss, the most convenient way is to walk from the Shinkyo Bridge along the river and cross the bridge.
 Admission is free.

-Opening hours: Kanmangafuchi Abyss can also be visited at night as it is a public park.
+Kanmangafuchi Abyss can also be visited at night as it is a public park.
 But would you do it with all this mystery?
 Shinkyo Bridge is open daily from 8am to 5pm and in winter from 9am to 4pm.